discord-gamestatus/discord-gamestatus/README.md

 # discord-gamestatus

-A discord bot that actively monitors your game server and updates a discord message with the current status.
+A open-source discord bot that actively monitors your game server and updates a discord message with the current status.

 - [Invite link](https://discordapp.com/oauth2/authorize?client_id=659050996730822665&permissions=126144&scope=bot)